szabgab/slides/crystal/crystal_1_0_conf.md

 * Easy to install (`shards install`).
 * Few of them.
 Many common libraries (shards) are missing - harder to develop and many opportunities.
 * Discoverability (There is no `shards search`, there is no central database of shards).
-* "Failed to resolve dependencies, try updating incompa## Code formatter
+* "Failed to resolve dependencies, try updating incompatible shards or use `--ignore-crystal-version` as a workaround if no update is available."

 ## Code formatter
 {id: crystal-1-0-conf-format-code}